-- (a) Curvature of spine changes from kyphosis to lordosis and hence concentration of forces occurs. - (b) This is the junction of fixed and mobile region with loss of stabilizing effect of rib cage obliterates - (c) Increased sagittal plane mobility due to sagittal orientation of facet joints.
+- (a) The curvature of the spine changes from kyphosis to lordosis and hence the concentration of forces occurs. - (b) This is the junction of the fixed and mobile region with loss of stabilizing effect of rib cage obliterates - (c) Increased sagittal plane mobility due to sagittal orientation of facet joints.

-In our study 44.82% of patients were having wedge compression fracture out of which 30.76% were having bowel and bladder involvement and burst fracture was reported in 51.72% of patient with 40% of patient having bowel and bladder involvement.
-However there was no statistical correlation between type of fracture and bowel and bladder involvement.
+In our study, 44.82% of patients were having wedge compression fractures out of which 30.76% were having bowel and bladder involvement, and burst fracture was reported in 51.72% of patients with 40% of the patient having bowel and bladder involvement.
+However, there was no statistical correlation between the type of fracture and bowel and bladder involvement.

-In our study there were13.7 % of thoracic spine injury, 27.5% of lumbar spine injury and 58.6% of thoracolumbar junction injury with burst fracture common at lumbar spine and anterior wedge compression at thoracolumbar junction.
-About the level of injury, M. Reinhold et al 9 found thoracic spine fractures in 19.8%, lumbar spine fractures in 13.2%, and thoraco-lumbar junction fractures in 67.0%.
-The fracture type varied with spinal region involved, with thoracic spine having more B and C type injuries (Magerl classification).
+In our study there were 13.7 % of thoracic spine injuries, 27.5% of lumbar spine injuries, and 58.6% of thoracolumbar junction injury with burst fracture common at the lumbar spine and anterior wedge compression at the thoracolumbar junction.
+About the level of injury, M. Reinhold et al 14 found thoracic spine fractures in 19.8%, lumbar spine fractures in 13.2%, and thoracolumbar junction fractures in 67.0%.
+The fracture type varied with the spinal region involved, with the thoracic spine having more B and C type injuries (Magerl classification).

-As per the Frankel scale for neurology, pre operatively 13.8% were grade A, 13.8% grade B, 31% as grade C, 24.1% as grade D and 17.2% as grade E.
+As per the Frankel scale for neurology, pre-operatively 13.8% were grade A, 13.8% grade B, 31% as grade C, 24.1% as grade D and 17.2% as grade E.

-In this study, at 1 year follow up, 3.57% were grade A, 10.7% B, 7.14% C, 14.28% D and 64.28% E.
+In this study, at 1 year follow up, 3.57% were grade A, 10.7% B, 7.14% C, 14.28% D, and 64.28% E.

-Razak M et al 8, found that 64.4% of patients with incomplete lesions improved by at least 1 grade.
-Sasso et al 7, noted that patients having incomplete neurology deterioration had improvement of at least 1 grade.
-Alvine et al.11, documented the neurology improvement being seen in half of the cases.
-Nasser R et al.10, found neurology loss patients exhibited minimum improvement of 1 grade on the last follow up.
+Razak M et al 13, found that 64.4% of patients with incomplete lesions improved by at least 1 grade.
+Sasso et al 12, noted that patients having incomplete neurology deterioration had improvement of at least 1 grade.
+Alvine et al.16, documented the neurology improvement being seen in half of the cases.
+Nasser R et al.15, found neurology loss patients exhibited minimum improvement of 1 grade on the last follow-up.

-In the present study the average regional angle during pre operative stage was 14.344° and 2.068° post-op and 5.75° on last follow up.
-Here are the kyhotic angle readings for other similar studies:
+In the present study, the average regional angle during the preoperative stage was 14.344° and 2.068° post-op and 5.75° on the last follow-up.
+Here are the kyphotic angle readings for other similar studies:

-Kyphotic Angle (in degree)
+Kyphotic angle (in degree)

 Study Pre-op Post-op At 1 year

 Current Study 14.344 2.068 5.75

-Nasser MG et al 12 23.6 7 11.5
+Nasser MG et al 17 23.6 7 11.5

-Alvine et al. 7 12 1 6
+Alvine et al. 16 12 1 6

-Razak M. et al. 7 20 7 9
+Razak M. et al. 13 20 7 9